lauringlab/Fluvacs_paper/README.md

 More information on the dependencies needed to run the varaint\_pipline can be found [here](https://github.com/lauringlab/variant_pipeline)

-The python code used in this analysis has been tested in version 2.7.11 (although it will probably work in other versions) and relies on the following modules
+The python code used in this analysis has been tested in version 2.7.11 (although it will probably work in other versions) and relies on the following modules.
+The version used for each module is also listed.

 ```
-argparse
-Bio.Seq
-Bio
-Bio.Alphabet
-glob
-os
-os.path
+biopython -- 1.67
-pandas
+pandas -- 0.18.1
-shutil
-sys
-subprocess
-tempfile
 ```

 The session information on the Rmarkdown file that reproduces the figures is below.